commonmark/commonmark-java/README.md

 Note that this library doesn't try to sanitize the resulting HTML; that is the responsibility of the caller.

+For rendering to plain text, there's also a `TextContentRenderer` with a very similar API.

 #### Use a visitor to process parsed nodes

 After the source text has been parsed, the result is a tree of nodes.